 - Used for larger distances

-There are 3 major types of Unguided Media:
+There are 3 types of Signals transmitted through unguided media:

 Further Categorized as (i) Terrestrial and (ii) Satellite.